prettier/prettier/docs/precommit.md

 npx mrm lint-staged
 ```

-This will install and configure [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) to reformat supported formats on pre-commit hook.
+This will install [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) and add a configuration for automatic formatting of supported files as a pre-commit hook to project's `package.json`.

 See https://github.com/okonet/lint-staged#configuration for more details about how you can configure lint-staged.